 Nighttime fasting—aka closing the kitchen early—may help you lose more weight, even if you eat more food throughout the day, according to a study in the journal Cell Metabolism.
 Researchers put groups of mice on a high-fat, high-calorie diet for 100 days.
 Half of them were allowed to nibble throughout the night and day on a healthy, controlled diet, while the others only had access to food for eight hours, but could eat whatever they wanted.
 The result of the 16-hour food ban?
 The fasting mice stayed lean, while the mice who noshed ’round the clock became obese—even though both groups consumed the same amount of calories!

-Eat This, Not That! tip: Experiment with closing the kitchen at 8pm and skipping breakfast.
+Experiment with closing the kitchen at 8 pm and skipping breakfast.

 Having a protein shake before hitting the sack may boost your metabolism, according to one Florida State University study.
 Researchers found that men who consumed an evening snack that included 30 grams of protein had a higher resting metabolic rate the next morning than when eating nothing.
 Protein is more thermogenic than carbs or fat, meaning your body burns more calories digesting it.